benwhalley/mindframe/docs/mi/engaging.md

 <guidance>

-Guidance from your supervisor therapist, based on their view of the conversation so far:
+THIS IS Guidance from your supervisor therapist, based on their view of the conversation so far:

 {{data.move_focussing.guidance}}